 3. Raspberry leaf tea

-Many women swear by sipping on a cup of this tea daily in the weeks leading up to their due date.
+Many women swear by sipping on a cup of raspberry leaf tea daily in the weeks leading up to their due date.
 It’s thought to tone and prepare your uterus for labor and is rich in iron and calcium, so although it may not directly start your labor, it’s unlikely to cause any problems.

 And if you’re still wondering…